ngfk/ts-redux/README.md

 });
 ```

-If you need more control when creating reducers you can also use the `ReducerBuilder` class.
-This builder has the same type checks in place but does not require you to define an initial state or handle every mapped action.
+> If you need more control when creating reducers you can also use the `ReducerBuilder` class.
+This builder has the same type checks in place but does not require you to define an initial state or to handle every mapped action.

 ### 4. Create store
 With the root reducer we can finally create our store.
 We provide the state type and the action mapping while creating our store so that the store knows which action types can be dispatched, and what the corresponding payload type is.